 - The XLR8 technology is an innovation which uses a midsole 10% lighter than regular EVA.
 It works with an Ortholite Impressions sockliner to optimize performance and comfort.
-A Michelin rubber outsole takes care of the boot’s grip.
+A Michelin rubber outsole takes care of the cleat’s grip.

-The Hi-Tec Altitude OX I WP is a relatively true-to-size day hiking boot for men.
+The Hi-Tec Altitude OX I WP is a relatively true-to-size day hiking cleat for men.
 It is available in regular sizes and standard (D) width.
 Its closure system permits users to personalize the fit.

-This hiking boot wears a Michelin rubber outsole.
+This hiking cleat wears a Michelin rubber outsole.
 Its technical profile provides flexibility and adaptability that hikers need on the trails.
 It has mini chevron lugs which grant multidirectional traction.
 The rear and front areas are designed stair-like treads to increase its grip on uphill and downhill slopes.
 Its slight upward protrusion at the toe area yields a decent amount of protection.

 Hi-Tec designers incorporated the XLR8 midsole technology into the Altitude OX I WP.
 This innovation optimizes energy return and shock absorption while keeping its weight to a minimum.